gro-intelligence/api-client/docs/faq.md

 ## Exploring What's Available

 ### Q: Why is it that when I use client.search() to find metrics/items/regions I'm interested in, sometimes client.get_data_series() doesn't have any data for those metrics/items/regions?
 `client.search()` provides a way to search across everything we have identified and defined in our ontology.
-Sometimes, data doesn't exist for a particular result for a number of reasons, most commonly because we may have defined new entries in preparation for an incoming source which is undergoing testing. `client.get_data_series()` will tell you what data is actually available.
+Sometimes data doesn't exist for a particular result for a number of reasons, most commonly because we may have defined new entries in preparation for an incoming source which is undergoing testing. `client.get_data_series()` will tell you what data is actually available.
 You can intersect the results from those two functions to find things programmatically, or you can use the web application at app.gro-intelligence.com to explore what data is available, intersected already.

 ### Q: What does 'sourceLag' mean when I use client.lookup() to inspect a source's details?
 Source lag is defined as the worst normal case scenario in regards to how long a source might report data after a point's end date.
-In other words, a source lag of 1 month would mean that an annual source might report the 01/01/2017-12/31/2017 data point on 02/01/2018 at the latest.
-Occasional extraordinary delays do occur from time to time, such as in a government shutdown or satellite data center malfunctions, but in general the data is expected to be updated by the endDate of the point + the sourceLag.
+In other words, a source lag of one month would mean that an annual source might report the 01/01/2017-12/31/2017 data point on 02/01/2018 at the latest.
+Extraordinary delays do occur from time to time, such as in a government shutdown or satellite data center malfunctions, but in general the data is expected to be updated by the endDate of the point + the sourceLag.

 ## Data Retrieval